Learning under Distribution Mismatch and Model Misspecification: Generalization error under distribution mismatch

 where $Z'\in\mathcal{Z}$ is distributed according to $\mu'$.
 Furthermore, to compute the maximum in \eqref{eqnRD22}, it suffices to compute the maximum over all conditional distributions $P_{\hat W|Z}$ for $\hat{W}\in \mathcal{W}$ such that the support of $\hat W$ can be chosen of size at most $|\mathcal{Z}|+1$. \end{theorem} The proof is given in the Section \ref{ProofThm2}.

+\begin{remark} Remember that $D_1(r)$ is the \emph{sharpest} possible bound on the generalization error given $I(S';\A(S'))\leq r$.
+Thus, the upper bound $\D_{2}(r/n)$ of Theorem \ref{Thm2} on the generalization error is worse than the bound based on $\D_1(r)$, \emph{i.e.,} $\D_1(r)\leq \D_2(r/n)$.
+However, the bound $\D_2(r/n)$ is easier to compute than $\D_1(r)$ because the optimization problem in \eqref{eqnRD22} is for a single symbol $Z'$ whereas the optimization problem in \eqref{eqnRD1} is for a sequence $S'$ of $n$ symbols.
+Even though $\D_{2}(\cdot)$ is a rate-distortion function and does not admit an explicit closed-form expression in general, the Balhut-Arimoto algorithm can be used to compute it \cite{blahut1972computation} even when the cardinality of instance space $\mathcal{Z}$ is infinite (see also \cite{blahut1972computation2}).\footnote{ Rate-distortion theory for continuous or abstract alphabets is discussed at length in the literature, e.g. see \cite{csiszar1974extremum, rose1994mapping}.
+See also \cite{berger1998lossy} for a survey. }

+Later in Section \ref{further-ideas}, we show that ``auxiliary loss functions" can be utilized to tighten the gap between $\D_{1}(r)$ and $\D_{2}(r/n)$.

-While the bound in Theorem \ref{Thm2} is computable (as long as $|\mathcal{Z}|<\infty$) and does not require any subguassianity assumption on the loss function, the bound in Theorem \ref{th1} is in a very explicit form.
+\end{remark} While $\D_2(r)$ is easier to compute than $\D_1(r)$ and does not require any subguassianity assumption on the loss function, the bound in Theorem \ref{th1} is in a very explicit form.
 Moreover, the bound in Theorem \ref{th1} (for the case of no-mismatch) depends only on mutual information $I\big(S';\A(S')\big)$ while the bound in Theorem \ref{Thm2} depends on $\mu$, $\mu'$ and $I\big(S';\A(S')\big)$.
 However, one can obtain a bound from Theorem \ref{Thm2} that does not depend on $\mu$, $\mu'$ by maximizing the bound in Theorem \ref{Thm2} over all distributions $\mu$ and $\mu'$ such that $D(\mu'\|\mu)\leq \gamma$ for some $\gamma>0$.
-We show that even after this maximization, the bounds in Theorem \ref{Thm2} is still an improvement over Theorem \ref{th1}.
+We show that even after this maximization, the bound in Theorem \ref{Thm2} is still an improvement over Theorem \ref{th1}.
 To show this, we need to prove that the bound in Theorem \ref{Thm2} is always less than or equal to the bound in Theorem \ref{th1} for any arbitrary $\mu$ and $\mu'$ satisfying $D(\mu'\|\mu)\leq \gamma$ and the subgaussianity assumption on the loss function.
 Below, we give a general result for the rate-distortion function and deduce the relation between the bounds in Theorem \ref{th1} and Theorem \ref{Thm2} as a corollary to it.

 \begin{theorem} Consider a generic rate-distortion problem for $X\sim \zeta$ and a distortion function $d(x,\hat{x})\in\mathbb{R}$.
 Let $\phi(\cdot)$ be a function defined on $(-b,0]$ for some $b\in(0,\infty]$ as follows: